 Chestermere High School strongly recommends parents insure their student’s computer through home insurance.
 As with all possessions brought to school, it is important for students to keep their valuables secure by keeping them in their locker.
 Additionally, there are options that help track to whom the machine belongs.
 Permanent identification of the machine via engraving is recommended.
 Chestermere High School will provide this service.

 Does each school have the infrastructure to support 500 - 750+ laptops?

-RVS experts will assist the school to ensure that appropriate infrastructure is in place to support the increase in technology.
+RVS experts have assessed the school to ensure that appropriate infrastructure is in place to support the increase in technology.
 We currently have a 100 mbps internet pipe and access points in every classroom to meet these needs.

 What other technologies will be used through this initiative?

 All of the classrooms are equipped with interactive whiteboards and/or projectors.
 These tools will be used regularly as a teaching tool.
-The schools also use Plone technologies, which serves as a powerful tool to post important information for both students and parents.
-During the 2010/2011 school year, over 100 percent of staff attended inservice training for a new learning management system, called Moodle.
-Chestermere High School will use this online classroom environment, along with Video Conferencing and Podcasting to augment students’ learning, as well as increase students’ access to additional programs, special projects, and initiatives.
+The school also uses Plone/Moodle technologies, which serves as a powerful tool to post important information for both students and parents.
+Chestermere High School uses this online classroom environment, along with Video Conferencing and other technologies to augment students’ learning, as well as increase students’ access to additional programs, special projects, and initiatives.

 How will this endeavour be funded?

 The plan for Chestermere High School is to use its Division supported technology budget to build infrastructure for a one-to-one environment.

 Will parents be charged extra fees?

 Outside of the purchase of a laptop for their student, no additional fees will be charged for this initiative.